 Trademarks are recognizable designs, words, or combinations that identify a unique brand, product, or service.
-They are forms of intellectual property are what distinguish brands and products from others.
+They are forms of intellectual property that distinguish brands and products from others in their market.
 Be it words and phrasing or recognizable designs and logos, trademarks allow people to identify companies and their uniquely created products and services.

 While there are important steps to take when safeguarding these identifiable marks and reducing risks for disputes and litigation, having a trademark in and of itself doesn’t guarantee protection against infringement.
 When holders of a registered trademark allege infringement, they pursue civil lawsuits in federal court, rather than with the U.S. Patent and Trademark Office.
 In trademark infringement cases, plaintiffs have a wider set of remedies available to them, including injunctive relief and monetary damages.

 Though trademarks provide protections, simply owning a trademark doesn’t mean anything with the slightest similarity to the trademark’s designs and words constitutes infringement.
 That’s because infringement, at its very basic core, is a civil claim in which the plaintiff has the burden of proof.
 Additionally, defendants may have options for raising legitimate defenses against trademark owners who file claims of infringement.